kredo-grobal-it-intern/kredo_finding/.github/pull_request_template.md

 | ------ | ------ | -------- |
 | ------ | ------ | -------- |
 | ------ | ------ | -------- |

+## Test

+- case a
+  - the result will be XXXX
+- case b
+  - the result will be XXXX